 To use Universal Control (UC), you'll need a supported version of the latest iPadOS (whichever is available at the time of UC's release) and macOS Monterey installed on your iPad and best Mac, respectively.
 Apple promises these will be available sometime in Spring 2022.
-Universal Control will work with no additional user set-up with the supported software installed.
+With the supported software installed, Universal Control will work with no additional user set-up.
 Perhaps better still, it will work with multiple devices and combinations.

 Both devices must be signed into the same Apple ID in iCloud and use two-factor authentication.
 To use Universal Control wirelessly on the supported devices, they must have Bluetooth, Wi-Fi, and Handoff turned on and be within 10 meters (30 feet) of each other. iPad and Mac must not be sharing a cellular and internet connection.
 To use over USB, you must trust your Mac on the iPad.

 Universal Control works on Apple silicon and Intel-based Macs.

 Supported devices include: